-Stormwater generated from the project will be managed consistent with applicable NYSDEC requirements and State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity GP-0-10-001.
-Stormwater runoff from the site will be collected and conveyed via a combination of closed (piped) and open (swale) systems.
-Stormwater quantity controls and quality treatment systems will be installed consistent with NYSDEC requirements, and sized to accommodate 50- and 100-year storm events.
-Moreover, all stormwater generated from commercial and residential development and the roadways for the project will be subject to the "East of the Hudson" standards, as set forth in Chapter 10 of the New York State Stormwater Management Design Manual (August 2010).
-The East of Hudson standards are the stringent treatment standards required within the New York City (phosphorus restricted) Watershed, although it should be noted that the Site is not actually located within the New York City Watershed.
-The East of Hudson standards are being adhered to as a mitigation measure for the protection of the Hill's Pondweek in AM-15.
+Stormwater generated from the Modified Project will be managed in compliance with applicable NYSDEC requirements and State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity GP-0-15-002.
+Stormwater runoff from the Site will be collected and conveyed via a combination of closed (piped) and open (swale) systems.
+Stormwater quantity controls and quality treatment systems will be installed in compliance with NYSDEC requirements, and sized to accommodate 50- and 100-year storm events.
+Moreover, even though the Site is not actually located in the New York City watershed, the Modified Project will meet stringent East of Hudson Standards, as set forth in Chapter 10 of the New York State Stormwater Management Design Manual (January 2015).
+Compliance with East of Hudson Standards will protect the Hill's Pondweed in Wetland AM-15.